manoa-club-hunt/manoa-club-hunt.github.io/index.md

 Potential mockup page ideas:

   * Landing page
+  * Register page
-  * List clubs page
+  * Sign in page
   * User home page
   * User profile page
+  * Site Admin home page
+  * Edit profile page
   * Club profile page
-  * Club admin home page
-  * Club edit page
-  * Site admin home page
-  * Register page
+  * Edit club page
-  * Sign in page
+  * List clubs page

 ## Use Case Ideas
-Here are example use case ideas for our system.
+Here are example use case ideas for our system:

-* User goes to landing page, logs in, goes to their home page, and creates their profile.
+* New user goes to landing page, logs in, goes to their home page, creates their profile.
-* Club admin
+* User goes to landing page, logs in, goes to list club page, searches for clubs.
+* Club Admin goes to landing page, logs in, goes to club profile page, edits club page.
+* Admin goes to landing page, logs in, edits site.

 ## Advanced Features

-Guest Mode and User Mode: People should be able to browse clubs without logging in.
+* Guest Mode and User Mode: People should be able to browse clubs without logging in.

-Filter System: User is able to filter clubs by preferences such as trending, order, popularity, etc.
+* Filter System: User is able to filter clubs by preferences such as trending, order, popularity, etc.

-User Registration: Users can join and apply to the various clubs on the list.
+* User Registration: Users can join and apply to the various clubs on the list.

-Club Registration: Clubs can add, update, and remove themselves from the system.
-Here they can also post their home pages and descriptions.
+* Club Registration: Clubs can add, update, and remove themselves from the system.
+Here they can also post their home pages, descriptions, contact information, locations, and time schedule.

-Search Bar: One can use the search bar to look for names of clubs
+* Search Bar: One can use the search bar to look for names of clubs

 ## Page Mockups